Advice for all

-Please ensure it is fully completed to allow for us to communicate with the customer and to ensure we have sufficient details to take the matter forwards.
-If you are unable to complete the form please email full details of the referral to email@example.com.
+You should make sure the form is fully completed to allow us to communicate with the customer and make sure we have sufficient details to take the matter forward.
+If you can't complete the form, email full details of the referral to firstname.lastname@example.org.

 Homeless application (Housing Act 1996)

-- Eligible: Whether you are eligible for assistance depends on your immigration status.
+- Eligible: if you're eligible for help depends on your immigration status.
 For EEA nationals, including UK nationals, a habitual residence test will also be applied.
-If you are not eligible for assistance you may be referred to Social Services or the Home Office.
+If you're not eligible for help you may be referred to Social Services or the Home Office.

-- Homeless: Are you homeless or at risk of becoming homeless within 56 days
+- Homeless: If you're homeless or at risk of becoming homeless within 56 days

-- Priority Need: Just because an individual is homeless does not make them in priority need under the law.
-Only certain categories of applicants will be in Priority Need.
-You would need to contact us to find out more.
+- Priority Need: Just because an individual is homeless does not make them Priority Need under the law.
+Only certain categories of applicants will be Priority Need.
+Contact us to find out more.

-If we have reason to believe all of the three categories above are met, then emergency accommodation will be provided whilst further investigations are conducted.
+If we have reason to believe all of the three categories above are met, emergency accommodation will be provided whilst investigations are conducted.

-Our resources for emergency housing include shared accommodation and the use of hostel or bed & breakfast accommodation.
-Accommodations may be outside of the Borough in areas such as Harlow, Southend or Ilford (depending on availability) in the short term.
+Our resources for emergency housing include shared accommodation and the use of hostels or bed and breakfast accommodations.
+Accommodations may be outside of the Borough in areas such as Harlow, Southend or Ilford, depending on availability, in the short term.
 All applicants have to pay a daily amenity charge and a daily room charge.
-If you are eligible for Housing Benefit or Universal Credit this may pay all or part of the room charge.
+If you're eligible for Housing Benefit or Universal Credit this may pay all or part of the room charge.
 All applicants have to pay the full amenity charge.

 Emergency accommodation is only offered if you have no family or friends or other alternative accommodation for the period in which your full homeless application is being investigated.

-Data protection and privacy: Our Privacy Notice, information and policies may be found on our Data Protection - Privacy Notice web page.
+Our Privacy Notice, information and policies can be found by visiting Data Protection Privacy Notice.

-If you are a care leaver with a local connection to Essex then you may be able to get help with housing from any Council in Essex, although this will be dependent on your age and circumstances.
+If you're a care leaver with a local connection to Essex, you may be able to get help with housing from any Council in Essex, although this will depend on your age and circumstances.

 Planned move to independence